 We can’t expect students to grasp everything in the 40 minutes they’re in our classroom.
 By assigning homework that extends the lesson, students have the opportunity to practice what they learned in class.

-I tell my students that homework is like practicing the piano or running plays in football or basketball.
+Students and parents can understand the analogy that homework is like practicing the piano or running plays in football or basketball.
 It’s like swimming laps, running at a set pace, or dribbling a ball through cones.

 But there are two things about practice:

 - It’s liberating.
 We don’t get graded on practice.
 It’s practice.
 Not Carnegie Hall, the Super Bowl, the Olympics, playoffs, or the World Cup.

 I do believe that students should do their best and not just go through the motions…but I also believe that practice is full of mistakes — and we know that we learn when we make mistakes.